Bachelor of Fine Arts: Australia and New Zealand

 Australia and New Zealand tertiary institutions typically confer BFA degrees after three years of full-time study.

 United States

 A typical BFA program in the United States consists of two-thirds study in the arts, with one-third in more general liberal arts studies.
 In contrast, a BA in Art may reverse this ratio.
 The National Association of Schools of Art and Design (NASAD), which accredits Bachelor of Fine Arts programs in visual art and design in the United States, states that "the professional degree (BFA) focuses on intensive work in the visual arts supported by a program of general studies," whereas "the liberal arts degree (BA) focuses on art and design in the context of a broad program of general studies."

 United Kingdom

 In the United Kingdom, a BA in Fine Arts is equivalent to a BFA.
 Some performing arts institutions in Australia, New Zealand, the US, and much of Europe use specific degrees such as the Bachelor of Dance or Bachelor of Drama.

+France

+In France, the BFA equivalent is the DNA: National Diploma of Art prepared in École des Beaux-Arts.
+The first year common to all tracks.
+In the 2nd year, the student chooses a speciality (art, communication or design).
+The 2nd and 3rd years alternate courses, workshops, seminars and personal projects and the awarded degree is equivalent to a French Licence, or a Bac+3 as France is notorious for counting years of study, +3 meaning 3 years after earning the Baccalauréat.